novafacing/practical-fuzzing/docs/WriteFirstFuzzer.md

 a fuzzer.
 Instead of fuzzing a very complex library or binary target right off the bat, we'll start as small as we can and fuzz a Rust function.

-# Create The Fuzzer Crate
+# Create The Fuzz Target

 ## Navigate to This Repo